AMC Matador: 1974

 New passenger car requirements set by NHTSA called for the front and rear passenger car bumpers to have uniform heights, take angle impacts, and sustain 5 mph impacts with no damage.
 All the 1974 Matadors accomplished this with massive front and rear bumpers mounted on energy-absorbing shocks.
 The sedans and station wagons had them integrated with the bodywork using gap-concealing flexible filler panels.

 The four-door sedans and wagons had increased overall vehicle length, as well as new front and rear styling.
 A new front fascia with a hood and grille featured a prominent central protrusion that followed the front bumper shape.
 Matadors with this front end are sometimes nicknamed "coffin noses".
-The rear of the sedan was redesigned with the license plate was relocated above the number to the center of the rear panel with new, wider rectangular taillights.
-The station wagon had redesigned taillamps and a stronger bumper with a central rubber facing.
+The sedan's rear was redesigned, with the license plate was relocated above the number to the center of the rear panel with new, wider rectangular taillights.
+The station wagon had redesigned taillamps and a heavier, more robust bumper with a central rubber facing.

+The two-door hardtop Matador of the previous series was replaced with an all-new fast-back coupe for 1974, a wholly restyled model with no appearance similar to the new sedan and wagon.

-The interior of all body styles featured an all-new fully padded and safety-shaped dashboard with three squared pods for housing the instruments in front of the driver (indicator lights, fuel gauge, and water temperature to the left, 120 mph speedometer at the center, and an electric clock or fuel economy gauge on the right) as well as a new horizontal radio/sound system design in the center of the dash.
-The traditional steering wheel horn pad in use since the 1970 Rebel was replaced with a rectangular "soft feel horn bar."
+The interior of all body styles (including the radically different coupe) featured an all-new fully padded and safety-shaped dashboard with three squared pods for housing the instruments in front of the driver (indicator lights, fuel gauge, and water temperature to the left, 120 mph speedometer at the center, and an electric clock or fuel economy gauge on the right) as well as a new horizontal radio/sound system design in the center of the dash.
+The traditional steering wheel horn pad since the 1970 Rebel was replaced with a rectangular "soft feel horn bar".

-Second-generation sedans and station wagons continued over all the model years with only minor trim and equipment changes.
+Second-generation sedans and station wagons continued with minor trim and equipment changes only, through to 1978.

-The base model sedans and wagons came with the 258 CID I6 with the 3-speed Torque-Command automatic transmission.
+The base model sedans and wagons came with the 258 CID I6 with the three-speed Torque-Command automatic transmission.
 The 304 CID V8 was optional.
 A two-barrel or four-barrel 360 CID was optional as well as a 401 CID V8 with dual exhausts.
 The 401 CID V8 became a fleet-only option after 1974.

 A road test by automobile journalist Vincent Courtenay of the 1974 Matador station wagon "praised its performance, handling, and fuel economy considering its size and 360 CID engine."
 He described it as "a real sleeper on the market.
 Its performance ranks it in the first line of cars, yet it's reasonably priced."